s-chh/PatchRot/README.md

 # PatchRot
-This is the official PyTorch Implementation of our PatchRot paper [PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction](https://arxiv.org/abs/2210.15722). <br>
+This is the official PyTorch Implementation of our upcoming BMVC 2024 PatchRot paper [PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction]. <br>

 ## Introduction
 PatchRot rotates images and image patches and trains the network to predict the rotation angles.